realXtend/doc/netgames/netgames-rex-2012.rst

 synchronized in a client-server setup.
 So called entity-actions can be called both locally and remotely, they are a simple form of RPC.
 This system is implemented in the open source realXtend Tundra SDK which is a complete platform for multiuser 3d applications.
+The API of Tundra is evaluated critically to analyze the entity model and to identify areas for improvement in future work.

 The goal is to make creating efficient multiplayer games easy, with for example just JavaScript logic code, without the need to invent own